 The autologous based reconstructive options are a TRAM (trans-rectus abdominal flap) or DIEP, which is where the skin and tissue is taken from the abdomen in order to recreate the breast.
 These can be combined with or without an implant, based on the breast desired by the patient.
 The latissimus dorsi is another autologous option.
 This flap uses muscle, fat and skin from the back tunneled to the mastectomy site and remains attached to its donor site.

-One to two hours per side.
+Breast reconstruction surgery typically takes one to two hours per side.

 Following your breast reconstruction surgery, gauze or bandages will be applied to your incisions.
 A surgical sports bra will minimize swelling and support the reconstructed breast.
 A small tube may be placed temporarily under your skin to drain any excess blood or fluid.
-Your plastic surgeon will give you instructions that will include how to care for surgical sites, which medications to take and apply, specifics concerns to look out for at the surgical site and when to follow up with your plastic surgeon.
+Your plastic surgeon will give you instructions that will include how to care for surgical sites, which medications to take and apply, specifics concerns to look out for at the surgical site, and when to follow up with your plastic surgeon.

 The final results of breast reconstruction following mastectomy can help lessen the physical and emotional impact of mastectomy.
 Some breast sensation may return and scar lines will improve.
 Quality of life should improve as well as the ability to look and feel whole again.

 Dermatology and Plastic Surgery of Arizona is dedicated to educating and promoting breast cancer awareness and research.
 We understand that 1 in 8 women will be diagnosed with breast cancer in their lifetime and those women need to understand their reconstruction options.
 Surveys of breast cancer patients and their general surgeons found that only 33% of patients had a surgeon who discussed reconstruction and only 24% of surgeons referred more than 75% of their patients to a plastic surgeon.
-If you, a family member or a friend has questions regarding breast reconstruction, please do not hesitate to contact a plastic surgeon.
+If you, a family member, or a friend has questions regarding breast reconstruction, please do not hesitate to contact a plastic surgeon.